platformsh/platformsh-docs/docs/src/administration/web/_index.md

 GIT

-The "Git" pull-down displays the commands to use to clone the codebase via Git.
-If you are using Platform.sh as your primary remote repository, the command shown will clone from the project.
-Otherwise if you have set up an [external integration](/integrations/source/_index.md), the command will clone directly from the integrated remote repository.
+The **Git** tab displays the command to clone the codebase via Git.
+If you're using Platform.sh as your primary remote repository, the command clones from the project.
+If you have set up an [external integration](/integrations/source/_index.md), the command clones directly from the integrated remote repository.

 If the project uses an external integration to a repository that you have not been given access to, you will not be able to clone until your access has been updated.
 See [User access and integrations](/administration/users.md#user-access-and-integrations) for more information.